BPHL-Molecular/Daytona_HAV_VPB/README.md

 If you want to report bugs, suggest enhancements, discuss ideas related to the project, please use the repository's "Issues" tab in GitHub.

 ## Note
-If you want to get email notification when the pipeline running ends, please input your email address in the line "#SBATCH --mail-user=<EMAIL>" of Daytona_HAV.sh.
+If you want to get email notification when the pipeline running ends, please input your email address in the line "#SBATCH --mail-user=<EMAIL>" of Daytona_HAV_VPB_NXC.sh.